Donald Trump Won't Divest From His Business Interests, Opening Door To Years Of Ethics Conflicts

 WASHINGTON ― President-elect Donald Trump announced Wednesday that he would place his two sons, Donald Trump Jr. and Eric Trump, in charge of his multibillion-dollar Trump Organization.

-“My two sons, Don and Eric, are going to be running the company,” Trump said at a press conference in New York.
-“They are going to be running in a very professional manner.
+“My two sons, who are right here, Don and Eric, are going to be running the company,” Trump said at a press conference in New York.
+“They are going to be running it in a very professional manner.
 They’re not going to discuss it with me.”

-Sheri Dillon, a financial adviser at Morgan Lewis Bockius, said at the event that Trump’s sons would have no contact with their father while he serves as president, and the company will appoint an ethics adviser to oversee any possible conflicts.
-The president-elect and his daughter Ivanka Trump will resign all positions in the Trump Organization, Dillon said.
+Sheri Dillon, a financial adviser at Morgan, Lewis & Bockius, said at the event that Trump’s sons would have no business-related contact with their father while he serves as president, and the company will appoint an ethics adviser to oversee any possible conflicts.
+The president-elect and his daughter Ivanka Trump, whose husband will become a senior White House adviser, will resign all positions in the Trump Organization, Dillon said.

 Dillon added that the Trump Organization will not make any new foreign deals during his administration.
 The company will still pursue domestic deals.